defiant00/whim-c/README.md

 i['property']
 i[propName]

-// name resolution order: object, type, super type (recursively), global
+// property name resolution order: object, type, superclass (recursively)

 // blocks end with /block, eg /fn, /if, /for

 // class
-MyClass :: class is Parent      // optional inheritance
+MyClass :: class is Parent      // optional inheritance, Parent is assigned to MyClass.super
   // items here are scoped to the class

   // initializer
   init :: fn(self, x, y)
-    super.init(self, x, y)      // super evaluates to the parent type, not an instance
+    MyClass.super.init(self, x, y)      // super is the superclass, not an instance
                                         // have to explicitly call init with the current instance self.x := x
     self.y := y
   /fn

   // method
   myMethod :: fn(self)          // self is a convention, not a requirement
-    return self.x + self.y
+    return self.x + self.y      // return always returns a value
   /fn

   // static variable